Pascual Ortiz Rubio: Election of 1929

 President-elect Álvaro Obregón was assassinated in 1928, leaving a power vacuum.
-Since Calles could not succeed himself as president, he created a political party, the Partido Nacional Revolucionario (PNR).
+Since Calles could not succeed himself as president, he created a political party, the National Revolutionary Party (PNR).
 That move institutionalized power and was the way that Calles could maintain personal control of men holding the presidency.
 Emilio Portes Gil was interim president after the assassination, and new elections were set for 1929.
 Calles passed over Portes Gil and Aarón Sáenz, who had expected to become the candidate and tapped Ortiz Rubio to be PNR's candidate in the election of 17 November 1929.
 He ran against José Vasconcelos, Obregón's Secretary of Public Education, noted for his stance against corruption and Calles's authoritarian rule.

 Ortiz Rubio had no independent power base that could counterbalance Calles, and so as president, he was seen an ineffective leader.
 Ortiz Rubio had been the ambassador to Brazil during crucial years in the 1920s that political alliances were forged.
 Vasconcelos was a strong opposition candidate who had considerable support among university students, the middle class, and some workers from northeast Mexico.
 Just before overtures from Cristeros to the Vasconcelos campaign led to further developments, the government concluded an agreement with the Vatican to bring the Cristero War to a close.
 It was believed at the time that Vasconcelos actually won the election.
 According to one report, the margin was only 700,000 votes.
 However, according to the official results of the 1929 elections, Ortiz Rubio's won by a landslide over Vasconcelos.
-According to Mexican historian Enrique Krauze, the real winner of the election was "the new institution, the PNR, which now, for the first time in Mexican history, as a party determined the succession."

 Cabinets

 The cabinet of Ortiz Rubio underwent many changes in his brief presidency, many of which were at the behest of ex-President Plutarco Elías Calles.
 There were many familiar names in Mexican revolutionary politics.
 The interim president Portes Gil initially became Minister of the Interior, the highest ranking cabinet post, but there were multiple changes in the post, including the appointment of general Lázaro Cárdenas who served in 1931.
 As Minister of Public Education, the disappointed Aarón Sáenz presidential hopeful served briefly but quickly moved to lead the Ministry of Industry and Commerce.
 General Joaquín Amaro headed War and Navy as he had in the cabinets of Calles and of Portes Gil.
 At Agriculture and Development was General Manuel Pérez Treviño.
-The cabinet-level position of head of the Federal District that governed Mexico City was initially held by Dr. José Manuel Puig Casauranc.
+The cabinet-level position of head of the Federal District that governed Mexico City was initially held by Dr. José Manuel Puig Casauranc, and during his term as president, he oversaw the passage of a new labor law and inaugurated the zoo in Chapultepec Park.

-Conflicts

-During his term as president, he oversaw the passage of a new labor law and inaugurated the zoo in Chapultepec Park.